 - BVC, College of Law

 - 2000 - Appointed Deputy District Judge

 - 2001 - Appointed Recorder (Civil)

 - 2007 - Appointed Honorary Teaching Fellow, Manchester Metropolitan University

-- Qualified mediator (College of Law credited)
+- Qualified mediator (College of Law accredited)

 - Northern Circuit Commercial Bar Association (Chairman)

 - Northern Chancery Bar Association